 - There isn't a way to delete past events from Acuity and you'll need to disconnect and reconnect sync for those events to be removed.

 More of a visual learner?
-Have a watch of our webinar!
+Check out our quick video tutorial!